Key Takeaways

 -

-The Tradeline Appears on Your Credit Report: Within a few weeks (typically 30-45 days, coinciding with the next reporting cycle), the authorized user tradeline will appear on your credit report.
-This 'new' entry will show the account's age, its credit limit, its current utilization (how much of the limit is being used), and its perfect payment history (assuming it's a well-managed account).
+The Tradeline Appears on Your Credit Report: In many cases, the authorized user tradeline appears after the next reporting cycle, often about 30-45 days after you are added, though timing varies by issuer.
+This 'new' entry may show the account's age, its credit limit, its current utilization (how much of the limit is being used), and its payment history (assuming it's a well-managed account).

 Step 1